Skip to content

 Cloning the GitHub source code

-Forking the openITCOCKPIT repository
+Forking the openITCOCKPIT repositories

 However, if you want to contribute to the openITCOCKPIT project, this is a prerequisite.
 If you only intend to look at the source code or you don't have a GitHub account, you can simply clone the official openITCOCKPIT repository.